Keep bookings, sales, installments, memberships, vouchers, wallet movements, forms, notifications, and check-ins tied to one client profile.

 - Use import, groups, duplicate search, merging, blocking or restoring online booking, and export to keep the client base workable.

-The profile keeps bookings, sales, installments, memberships, vouchers, wallet movements, notes, documents, and recent activity in one place.
+Bookings, sales, installments, memberships, vouchers, wallet, notes, documents and recent activity in one place.
+A new booking, sale, form or check-in also starts here.

 What improves